 THE CONCEPT

-Founded in 2023 by Christine Ye, L'Inaperçu is a bookshop-restaurant that combines art, photography and bistronomy.
-Located in the Marais district, close to the Centre Pompidou, it reflects the unique vision of its founder: Christine Ye, a former professional in the Paris fashion industry for almost twenty years.
+Founded in 2023 by Christine Ye, L’Inaperçu a bookstore-restaurant that combines art, photography, and bistronomy.
+Located in the Marais, near the Centre Pompidou, this venue reflects the unique vision of its founder: Christine Ye, a former professional in the Paris fashion industry for nearly twenty years.

 This shared space is at once a bookshop specializing in contemporary photography, a bistronomic restaurant and a tearoom.
 Surrounded by a team of enthusiasts, Christine Ye has created a space where culture and conviviality meet, with Mediterranean cuisine featuring fresh, seasonal produce.